Justin-Tan/generative-compression/README.md

 * Incorporate GAN noise sampling into the reconstructed image.
 The authors state that this step is optional and that the sampled noise is combined with the quantized representation but don't provide further details.
 Currently the model samples from a normal distribution and upsamples this using a DCGAN-like generator (see `network.py`) to be concatenated with the quantized image representation `w_hat`, but this appears to substantially increase the 'hallunication factor' in the reconstructed images.
 * Integrate VGG loss.
 * Experiment with WGAN-GP.
-* Integrate spectral normalization for discriminator.
+* Experiment with spectral normalization/
+* Experiment with different generator architectures with noise sampling.
 * Extend to selective compression using semantic maps (contributions welcome).

 ### Resources